 - the court time that was reserved for the trial becomes available, in most cases, too late to be used for another trial or procedure.

-To address this issue, the Criminal Code would be amended to provide that an accused may re-elect as of right another mode of trial, not later than 60 days before the first day set for trial.
-This would ensure that steps required to prepare for trial (as noted above) are not taken unnecessarily where the trial is cancelled as a result of the re-election.
-It would also provide, in some cases, sufficient lead time to allow for the re-allocation of court time and resources to other matters.
-Accused persons would retain the ability to re-elect another mode of trial after that timeframe with the written consent of the prosecutor.
+To address this issue, the Criminal Code is amended though the Act to provide that an accused may re-elect as of right another mode of trial, not later than 60 days before the first day set for trial.
+This ensures that steps required to prepare for trial (as noted above) are not taken unnecessarily where the trial is cancelled as a result of the re-election.
+It also provides, in some cases, sufficient lead time to allow for the re-allocation of court time and resources to other matters.
+Accused persons retain the ability to re-elect another mode of trial after that timeframe with the written consent of the prosecutor.

 The endorsement of an out-of-province warrant by a judicial officer in the executing jurisdiction is one mechanism by which the Criminal Code makes a warrant valid for execution in another province.
-The proposal would remove the out-of-province endorsement requirements for search warrants and wiretap authorizations in the Criminal Code and the Controlled Drugs and Substances Act, and provide that these warrants, authorizations and investigative orders have effect anywhere in Canada upon issuance by a justice or a judge.
-These amendments would contribute to streamlining investigative procedures by saving valuable time as well as police and judicial resources.
+The amendments remove the out-of-province endorsement requirements for search warrants and wiretap authorizations in the Criminal Code, the Controlled Drugs and Substances Act and the Cannabis Act, and provide that these warrants, authorizations and investigative orders have effect anywhere in Canada upon issuance by a justice or a judge.
+These amendments contribute to streamlining investigative procedures by saving valuable time as well as police and judicial resources.